News Release from: Clackamas Co. Sheriff's Office

-Following this morning's 10 a.m. meeting with fire personnel managing the response to the 36 Pit Fire, evacuation levels in nearby areas are being changed:
+Following this morning's 10 a.m. meeting with fire personnel managing the response to the 36 Pit Fire, more evacuation levels are being downgraded.

-A PDF on evacuation levels can be found here and is also attached:
+A PDF on evacuation levels can be found here:

 This information is also attached to this release and pasted below.

 For the latest information on the 36 Pit Fire from InciWeb, including news releases, maps and more:

 And for the latest info from Clackamas County Emergency Management:

 A Level 1 Evacuation means "BE READY" for potential evacuation.